We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 STRAW Plymouth - Save the TRees Of Armada Way

-"These trees are the green lungs of our city."
+"These trees were the green lungs of our city."

-The trees the council plan to plant will take decades to achieve anything like we have at the moment.
+The trees the council plan to plant will take decades to achieve anything like we had.

 Who supports us?

-We have the full support of Plymouth Tree Partnership and Environment Plymouth.
+We have the full support of Plymouth Tree People and Environment Plymouth.

-In addition, calling for a pause and review (including greater stakeholder involvement) of the plans are The Woodland Trust, Devon Wildlife Trust, Arboricultural Association, Plymouth Cycling Campaign, Plymouth Green Party, Plymouth Lib Dem Party, Plymouth Civic Society, Luke Pollard MP, and an increasing number of Green, Labour and independent councillors.
+The following organisations supported our call for a pause and a review in December 2022: The Woodland Trust, Devon Wildlife Trust, Arboricultural Association, Plymouth Cycling Campaign, Plymouth Green Party, Plymouth Lib Dem Party, Plymouth Civic Society, Luke Pollard MP, and an increasing number of Green, Labour and independent councillors.

 What can YOU do?

-We have spoken to hundreds of people about this devastating loss to Plymouth - here is a selection of what they've said.
+We have spoken to hundreds and hundreds of people about this devastating loss to Plymouth - here is a selection of what they've said.

 "As a visually-impaired white cane user, Armada Way has never been an issue."